 The brilliant thing about being Primal is that one really doesn’t need to focus on ratios.
 The focus on macronutrient ratios is a modern response to bad food options.
 It didn’t apply in Paleo times and it doesn’t apply to hunter gatherers now.
 Native people eat what they can when it is available and they don’t get fat.
 So, if you’re eating Paleo, you probably won’t have much to worry about.

-While you’re pregnant you should definitely be eating starch, just try to make them safe starches.
+While you’re pregnant you should probably eat starch, just try to make them safe starches.
 Oatmeal, brown rice, and Ezekiel bread are definitely not safe starches.
 These all contain high amounts of anti-nutrients (very bad for a pregnant woman and bad for cravings) and the bread contains gluten.
 It doesn’t matter much that it has been sprouted.
 Plus, as you would find in the book Wheat Belly, the wheat used in “Ezekiel” bread is definitely not ancient wheat, as the name implies.
 It is a modern derivative of an old plant and it is problematic for our bodies, and our waistlines.

 A tangent about what I eat…